Tripura: No takers among Bru refugees for government’s repatriation offer

 The repatriation process is scheduled to start from 5 am Thursday.
 However, the government hasn’t found any takers among the refugees yet.

-Speaking to indianexpress.com, Kanchanpur sub-divisional magistrate Abhedananda Baidya informed that as per instruction from the Government of India, all preparations were made for smooth repatriation of Bru’s living in relief camps in the state.
+Speaking to indianexpress.com, Kanchanpur sub-divisional magistrate Abhedananda Baidya informed that as per instruction from the Government of India, all preparations were made for smooth repatriation of Bru refugees living in relief camps in the state.
 Vehicles were arranged and officials of the Government of Mizoram are stationed in all Bru relief camps to facilitate the repatriation process.

 However, no one showed up to register themselves in the list of the ongoing repatriation process.